YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 Some signature algorithms,
 such as PureEdDSA [RFC8032],
-by their design cannot be split in this way and therefore cannot be assigned split signing algorithm identifiers.
+by their design, cannot be split in this way, and therefore cannot be assigned split signing algorithm identifiers.
 However, if such a signature algorithm defines a "pre-hashed" variant, such as Ed25519ph [RFC8032], that "pre-hashed" algorithm can be assigned a split signing algorithm identifier,